abinit/abinit/doc/mkdocs-tutorials/paw1.md

     etotal9  -1.2073328672E+01

-You can check that the etotal convergence (at the 1 mHartree level) is not achieved for ecut=24 Hartree.
+You can check that the etotal convergence (at the 1 mHartree level) is not achieved for ecut = 24 Hartree.

 **3.b** **Computing the convergence in ecut for diamond in the PAW case**

 Use the same input files as in section 1.a.
 Again, modify the last line of tpaw1_2.files, replacing the 6c.pspnc file by 6c.lda.atompaw.
-Run ABINIT again and open the output file (it should be tpaw1_2.outA)
-You should obtain the values:
+Run ABINIT again and open the output file (it should be tpaw1_2.outA) You should obtain the values:

     etotal1  -1.1474828697E+01